securecoding/reading/README.md

 Some thoughts on security after ten years of qmail 1.0, Daniel Bernstein, 2007

+The protection of information in computer systems, subsection "Considerations surrounding the study of protection", Jerome Saltzer and Michael Schroeder, 1975

 ## Week 7: Threat modelling

 Experiences threat modeling at Microsoft, Adam Shostack, 2008

+This world of ours, James Mickens, 2014

 ## Week 8: Security as a process